 ‘We spoke with sales managers and leaders to try to figure out where sales enablement could have the biggest impact’, said Ben, when we asked him how deal strategy came about.
 ‘We realised deal strategy was an area where we could have the biggest impact.
 If we could get as close to the win as possible, we could demonstrate the ROI of our sales enablement activity much more easily.’

-Deal closing optimisation was an area where you can have the biggest visible impact.
+"Deal closing optimisation was an area where you can have the biggest visible impact."

 A larger (no doubt familiar) hurdle can often be rolling out new processes across the sales team.
-Ben had a solution for this, too: ‘Once a month, I remind the sales organisation about deal support, as well as proactively reach out to sales reps working on deals that look like they may benefit from deal support.
-I also actively encourage those leveraging deal strategy to share their experiences across the team.’
+Ben had a solution for this, too: "Once a month, I remind the sales organisation about deal support, as well as proactively reach out to sales reps working on deals that look like they may benefit from deal support.
+I also actively encourage those leveraging deal strategy to share their experiences across the team."

 Deal strategy one part of wider HubSpot deal support

 Deal strategy is just one of three ways in which HubSpot is enabling its sales teams around the world to sell more, faster.
-‘We spoke with sales reps and we asked them how best we could support them’, said Ben.
-‘The insight we received was that sales reps need this on-demand, during-the-deal type support.’
-It was this recognition that led to the development of HubSpot’s deal support, of which deal strategy is one part.
+"We spoke with sales reps and we asked them how best we could support them," said Ben.
+"The insight we received was that sales reps need this on-demand, during-the-deal type support."

-Over the past two-and-a-half years, HubSpot has worked on over 400 deals, landing more than three million additional ARR that might not otherwise have closed.
+"Over the past two-and-a-half years, HubSpot has worked on over 400 deals, landing more than three million additional ARR that might not otherwise have closed."

 In addition to deal strategy, HubSpot’s deal support service includes customer reference calls and the provision of competitive intelligence, both of which focus on empowering the sales team to close the deals they need to make their quota — and grow the business.

 Two key takeaways for sales directors

-Start deal strategy on a small level and gradually scale it up as you discover what your sales reps need.
+"Start deal strategy on a small level and gradually scale it up as you discover what your sales reps need."

 Ben also highlighted the importance of a clearly defined process.
-‘At certain points, for instance when setting up a customer reference call, the process is handed over to the rep and I no longer play a part in it.
+"At certain points, for instance when setting up a customer reference call, the process is handed over to the rep and I no longer play a part in it.
 We have a very clear SLA there.
 Once I've made the introduction, having identified who would be a good fit for the call, the rep is then responsible for making sure the call takes place and following it up.
-It means there are no grey areas.’
+It means there are no grey areas."

-Deal strategy is not right for every deal.
-However, there will always be scenarios that sales reps have not experienced before.
-'That’s where deal support comes in', said Ben.
-‘Sales reps value being able to call upon someone who can provide strategic guidance.'
+Sales enablement strategies don't guarantee that every deal will close.
+However, there will always be scenarios that your sales representatives haven't experienced before.
+"That’s where deal support comes in," said Ben.
+"Salespeople value being able to call upon someone who can provide strategic guidance."